beeman-93/twitter-data-analysis-4/README.md

 I added more words to the stopwords list.
 Now the clusters are prettier.
 Next, I will use some visualization tools to show the result.

+# Update on using matplotlib to show the result.